Log in to your account

 Toyama, Japan

-Kansui Park extends along the Fugan Canal system and offers paved paths, benches and green spaces by the water with seasonal plantings.
+Kansui Park runs along the Fugan canal system and features paved paths, benches, and green spaces beside the water with seasonal plantings.
+This park in Toyama offers a place to walk and spend time where visitors can enjoy nature within the city.

 Toyama, Japan